Skip to content

 Sodium, potassium, and magnesium are lost through urine during fasting and amplified by any exercise.
 Without dietary intake, imbalances accumulate over days.
 Symptoms include muscle cramps, heart palpitations, fatigue, and confusion.

 Many practitioners add a small amount of sodium to their water or use electrolyte supplements during fasts.
-Note that adding electrolytes technically makes it a modified rather than strict water fast β but for practical safety, it is a reasonable tradeoff.
+Note that adding electrolytes technically makes it a modified rather than strict water fast — but for practical safety, it is a reasonable tradeoff.
+Our electrolytes and fasting guide covers exactly which minerals to prioritize and how to supplement them safely.

 Lean Mass Loss